rangunim/TicketMachine/README.md

 # TicketMachine
-"TicketMachine" is a software that allows you to buy tickets with cash.
+"TicketMachine" is a software that allows you to buy tickets by cash.